 The Bible says Gentiles were without God having NO hope in the world.
 That is a very different message from what we are hearing from some of the promoters of cross-cultural evangelism today.
 One needs to look further into these subjects to be acquainted with what is being suggested as a better way to win the nations.

-Notice what Paul also says.
-“But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
+Eph.
+2:13-19: “But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, (that wall in the holy place that kept the Gentiles out) having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two (the body of Christ), thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.
 And He came and preached peace to you who were afar off (Gentiles) and to those who were near (Jews).
 For through Him we both have access by one Spirit to the Father.
 Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God.”

-God through Abraham made the Jewish people a nation, no other nation had this relationship.
-He made covenant with them several times and this is why the Bible says salvation is of the Jews.
-The Gentiles are grafted into the covenant (Rom.
-11) by the Son of David-Jesus the Messiah.
-Jesus said in John 14:6: I am the way, there is no other way to God.
+God, through Abraham, made the Jewish people a nation.
+No other nation had this relationship.
+He made covenants with them several times and this is why the Bible says salvation is of the Jews.
+The Gentiles are grafted in through the New Covenant (Rom.
+11) Jesus the Messiah.
+Jesus said in John 14:6: “I am the Way”.
+There is no other way to God.
 There is something more important to consider for evangelism.
-If you disconnect Jesus from Judaism then you have rejected the Bible's revelation, you are separated from the source of history, knowledge, wisdom and power.
+If you disconnect Jesus from Judaism then you have rejected the Bible's revelation.
+You are separated from the source of history, knowledge, wisdom and power.